yevgen-grytsay/etl-suite/README.md

 Contains various ETL tools.

+The library does not provide the tools for creating and running jobs.
+For more information refer the `Tools` section.

 This is a very early version.
 Lacks of comments, documentation, tests and usage examples.

 ## Tools
 * Buffer: holds and flushes objects.